Curtly Ambrose finished with nine wickets, giving him 19 in the back-to-back Test wins © Getty Images

-On this day exactly two decades ago, Curtly Ambrose produced one of the best spells of fast bowling ever seen to pick up 7 for 1 off 32 deliveries.
+On January 30, 1993, Curtly Ambrose produced one of the best spells of fast bowling ever seen to pick up 7 for 1 off 32 deliveries.
 Arunabha Sengupta recalls the devastating display which won West Indies the series at Perth.

 At the end of the match, the Test getting over as early as five minutes before lunch on the third day, Curtly Ambrose drove the 16 members of the West Indian cricket team around the Perth cricket ground on his new Nissan jeep.
 It was quite apt that the Man of the Series award had been the big vehicle for the big man.
 Two days earlier he had steered the riveting series in favour of West Indies with one of the most breath-taking spells of fast bowling ever witnessed in the history of the game.
 His 33 wickets in the series had equalled Clarrie Grimmett and Alan Davidson for the most wickets in a West Indies-Australia series.